martinonyisi/SpeedSpectrum/README.md

 · Chart.js for beautiful data visualization
 · Font Awesome for professional icons
-· All contributors and users who provided feedback
+· All users who provided feedback and suggestions

----

-📅 Version History

-v2.0 (Current)

-· Added About section with developer details
-· Improved Nigerian network simulation
-· Enhanced UI/UX design
-· Bug fixes and performance improvements

-v1.0

-· Initial release
-· Core speed testing features
-· History tracking and export
-· Global server selection

----

-🔮 Roadmap

-Future Enhancements

-· Real-time speed graphs
-· Multi-threaded testing simulation
-· ISP detection
-· Advanced packet analysis
-· Custom test parameters
-· Dark/Light theme toggle
-· Mobile app version
+· The Nigerian tech community for support and inspiration

 ---